 While some dog owners may brush this aside and choose to take this risk, many more prefer to play it safe and avoid feeding their dogs uncooked fish like Smoked Salmon.

 What To Do If Your Dog Eats Smoked Salmon?

 While many dog owners tend to panic when their dogs eat food they shouldn’t, you probably don’t need to panic if your dog ate a small amount of smoked Salmon.

 Most dogs will have little to no reaction to a small portion of smoked Salmon other than being a little more thirsty than usual.

 However, if your dog were to gain access to a large amount of smoked Salmon at once, you may want to take some more precautions.

 Dogs may experience some classic digestive upset symptoms when eating lots of smoked Salmon, such as vomiting, diarrhea, or discomfort.

 We’d recommend you closely monitor a dog that has eaten a large amount of smoked Salmon for the next 24-48 hours to see if they develop any symptoms.

-If they do experience severe or consistent symptoms, we recommend you contact your veterinary professional for specific advice and guidance on what to do next.
+If they do experience severe or consistent symptoms during this period, we recommend you contact your veterinary professional for specific advice and guidance on what to do next.